petersavinos/Technical_Instructions/README.md

 ![image](https://github.com/petersavinos/Technical_Instructions/assets/163622902/15a70845-0588-4190-bd26-d0ba277a747d)

 ## Step 2: Search for Snapchat
+Locate the search bar at the bottom right of the display.
 - **Type** *"Snapchat"* in the search bar.
 - **Click** on the result shown below.